Skip to main content

 EMBL - European Molecular Biology Laboratory

-The EMBL was preceded by the creation of two other institutions: the European Molecular Biology Organization (EMBO) and the European Molecular Biology Conference (EMBC).
-Learn more about the relationship of the Foundation for Science and Technology (FCT) with EMBO and EMBC.
+EMBL was preceded by the creation of two other institutions: the European Molecular Biology Organization (EMBO) and the European Molecular Biology Conference (EMBC).
+Find out more about the relationship between the Foundation for Science and Technology (FCT) and EMBO and EMBC.

 In addition to these countries, the EMBL counts Australia as a participant with associate country status and Latvia as a participant with candidate member country status.

-Portugal joined the EMBL in 1998, and over time has been participating and getting involved in the activities at the core of the EMBL's missions.
+Portugal joined EMBL in 1998 and over time has participated and become involved in the activities at the heart of EMBL's missions.

-The EMBL is today the leading European laboratory for basic research in molecular biology and has its headquarters and main laboratory in Heidelberg, Germany.
-It also has five sites in Hinxton (the Bioinformatics Institute, EMBL-EBI), Grenoble, Hamburg, Rome (Monterotondo) and Barcelona.
-The EMBL attracts to these six sites both young researchers and established scientists from around the world.
+EMBL is today Europe's leading laboratory for basic research in molecular biology and has its headquarters and main laboratory in Heidelberg, Germany.
+It also has five hubs in Hinxton (the Bioinformatics Institute, EMBL-EBI), Grenoble, Hamburg, Rome (Monterotondo ) and Barcelona.
+EMBL attracts both young researchers and established scientists from all over the world to these six locations.

-With about 1,800 people working in six locations across Europe, about 700 publications are produced each year and events and conferences at the forefront of biological research are organized.
+With around 1,800 people working in six locations across Europe, around 700 publications are produced each year and events and conferences are organized at the forefront of biological research.

-This infrastructure, established to promote molecular biology across Europe and create a center of excellence for top-level training in Europe, pursues five missions:
+This infrastructure, established to promote molecular biology throughout Europe and create a center of excellence for top training in Europe, pursues five missions:

-2. To provide vital services to scientists, in member countries and around the world;
+2. Offering vital services to scientists in member countries and around the world;

-3. Educating scientists, students and visitors at all levels;
+3. To train scientists, students and visitors at all levels;

-4. Actively participate in technology transfer and industry relations;
+4. Actively participate in technology transfer and relations with industry;

 Technological Internships at EMBL